AdamKyle/helpscout-api/README.md

 #### `createRequest()`

 Create request is meant to be used with the contract [`RequestPool`](https://github.com/AdamKyle/helpscout-api/blob/master/docs/HelpscoutApi-Contracts-RequestPool.md) to set the requests, as this method only returns a request object.
-You then set the requests to the pool array and then pass the `RequestPool` instance to the [`Pool`](https://github.com/AdamKyle/helpscout-api/blob/master/docs/HelpscoutApi-Api-Pool.md) class, along with the client instance.
+You then set the requests to the pool array and then pass the `RequestPool` instance to the [`Pool`](https://github.com/AdamKyle/helpscout-api/blob/master/docs/HelpscoutApi-Api-Pool.md) class method `pool`, along with the client instance to the instantiation.

 From there you call `pool` with a rejected call back function and an optional success callback function.